 - Failure to seek prescribed treatment: If your physician refers you to another doctor or to undergo additional testing, you must follow their orders.
 Refusing to follow a treatment plan makes it difficult for the insurance rep to determine if your disability prevented you from working.

 - Failure to cooperate: Even if you don’t like the insurance representative or how they’re handling your claim, you need to work with them.
 That means submitting all requested documentation and forms during the application process, attending required medical exams, and promptly responding to correspondence.

 - Undiagnosed condition: Any medical condition or symptoms with no known origin is difficult to predict necessary future treatment.
 Approving your claim isn’t possible until you provide records showing the status of your injury or illness or recover from it entirely.

 Speak with a Disability Insurance Lawyer Today

-For assistance getting the long term disability benefits you’re entitled to, call Abell and Capitan Law to schedule your free consultation.
+For assistance getting the Indiana long term disability benefits you’re entitled to, call Abell and Capitan Law to schedule your free consultation.
 There’s no risk or obligation to speak with us about your case.
 Additionally, we work on contingency, so you won’t owe us any legal fees until we secure your benefits.

 Contact us at (267) 419-7888 and let us seek justice for you.
-Our team of Indiana disability attorneys is waiting for your call.
+Our team of disability attorneys is waiting for your call.